-Construction of the Later Phases-Park and Public Spaces component can be defined and is expected to last several years.
+Similarly, construction of the Later Phases-Park and Public Spaces component would also be less than two years in duration, but the specific date for start of construction is not known at this time can be defined and is expected to last several years.
+A qualitative discussion of the potential impacts associated with the construction of this project component will be provided in the same manner as described above for Phase 1 of the Proposed Project.
 Therefore, a quantified analysis of potential construction impacts is warranted.
-The CEQR Technical Manual calls for an assessment of construction-related impacts, with a focus on transportation, air quality, and noise, as well as consideration of other technical areas such as historic and cultural resources, hazardous materials, and natural resources.
+The CEQR Technical Manual calls for an assessment of construction related impacts, with a focus on transportation, air quality, and noise, as well as consideration of other technical areas such as historic and cultural resources, hazardous materials, and natural resources.
 The GEIS will include quantitative analyses of potential transportation, air quality, and noise impacts during construction of the public spaces.